 Vice is different things to different consumers.
 Much of its video content, including an eponymous globe-trotting HBO news show, comes across as too self-conscious and earnestly hip, which gets in the way of the solid (if subjective) journalism it aims to produce.

 Vice's house style is also easily and frequently mocked; one of my favorite video parodies of HBO's Vice, from the Onion, features a concerned hipster wandering across a shelled-out neighborhood in the West Bank, reporting a story about how Palestinians have been cut off from scoring drugs.
 "You can tell no one here is high," the reporter says as he walks the streets.
+"It sucks."

 Sampling a few of the new shows on Viceland might send a dubious viewer down that same path of ridicule.
 Every show, whether it's about marijuana (Weediquette) or food or music (Noisey), isn't all so different from shows that already exist on Spike, Esquire, the Food Network, Travel Channel and elsewhere - the difference is mostly style rather than substance.

 Some of what Viceland is attempting resembles earlier attempts by Pivot and Current and other seldom-seen channels that hoped to capture the attention of members of the millennial generation, who are about as likely to subscribe to cable TV as they are to answer a ringing phone.
 (Thus Viceland is available on multiple platforms and as an app.)